White-Raven/PowerEdge-shutup/README.md

 </summary>
 <p>

+- 2023 XX XX | >Since last year my R720's motherboard has been dying.
+Not sure if I'll get around to do finish the full 2.0 rework of this script since I won't really use it, but who knows, could gamble of me getting incredibly bored at some point.
 - 2022 07 11 | >minor update: Swapping CPU IDs fixing single CPU detection failure.
 - 2022 05 13 | >minor update: Adding custom failsafe value.
 Work In Progress branch for upcoming R5.
 - 2022 03 04 | >R4 patch1 : Adding new CPU Data source option, minor log corrections.